riveryc/word-game/design/sentence_feature_design.md

         *   Accurate timer start conditions.
         *   Functionality of the fallback TTS mechanism.
     *   Conduct thorough manual end-to-end testing.
-3.  **Review and Deprecate Dictionary API:**
-    *   Assess if the existing dictionary API for single-word audio is still required.
-If it becomes redundant, plan for its removal to simplify the codebase.

 **Assumptions for Planning:**